As specified on each semester’s syllabus or by appointment

 Dr. Granja’s courses deal with all the cultural, gender and literary issues raised above.
 When offering grammar courses, his classes include strong service learning components that link his teaching to the needs of the Tuscaloosa community, often via student-led translations of documents from English into Spanish for local non-profit organizations.

-Granja, X. (Forthcoming 2018) “Woman Reclaimed: Subverting Feminine Exclusion in the Works of Maria de Zayas”.
-In Handbook on Women and the Ideology of Political Exclusion: 2500 Years, eds.
-Tatiana Tsakiropoulou-Summers and Katerina Kitsi.
-Routledge.
+“Woman Reclaimed: Subverting Feminine Exclusion in the Works of Maria de Zayas”.
+Handbook on Women and the Ideology of Political Exclusion: 2500 Years edited by Tatiana Tsakiropoulou-Summers and Katerina Kitsi.
+Abingdon and New York: Routledge, 2019, pp. 234-246.